jet5678/LectureFireSimulation/book/content/tools/02_hpc/03_parallel_fds.md

 ### Login

 Using the provided credentials, you can use SSH to login to the front-end `fugg1.pleiades.uni-wuppertal.de`.
+Currently, access is only possible from the university network (VPN is required from home).

 ### FDS Modules on the CoBra Cluster